 Time, place, mood can all affect perception, especially if fashion is being adhered to.
+Egos can impose themselves on hearing too, even when obvious ear damage is evident.
 A recent web-search for speakers came up with a quite small pair for $6,000 with optional metal or wood side-panels for an additional $2,000.
 Then there are some rather nice 130W Class A amplifiers.
 At €6,600 per channel they ought to be.
-Egos can impose themselves on hearing too, even when obvious ear damage is evident.
+More recently, a deck intended for domestic use was priced at £18k with matching cartridge for £5k.
+If the author ever seriously considered spending £5k on a cartridge, he would not be mounting it on a radial arm.
 As with all fashion, many things are available for high prices to those who may wish to impress, this does not however mean that the spender can (by implied divine right) recognise quality.

 For example, the person who can determine a speaker systems' impedance by listening to its' performance has yet to be met, experience showing very little subjective or even noticeable difference between 8 or 15 ohm loads.
 Interestingly, some custom layouts have demanded load limiting with multiples of heavy-duty resistors in series with the speakers.
 At no time have these arrangements ever been detected by listeners, regardless how critical / sensitive / professional.
 In fact, to prevent speaker overloads, a suitable bulb can be put in series with a speaker.
 As the load is driven harder, the bulbs' filaments' impedance rises, then limiting the current through the load.
 Those who persistently insist on overdriving amplifiers into low-impedance loads are usually blissfully ignorant of the cost of repairs, when required, and will invariably claim burnt-out equipment is inadequate, rather than themselves.